 Here are four steps to remember if you or a loved one is experiencing stroke-like symptoms:

-1. Dial 911 immediately
+1. Dial 911 Immediately

-2. Wait for help to arrive: Stay where you are, even if symptoms seem mild enough that you think you can drive to the hospital.
+Stay where you are, even if symptoms seem mild enough that you think you can drive to the hospital.

-3. Gather important information: If possible, write down the symptoms you are experiencing as well as when you first noticed them.
+If possible, write down the symptoms you are experiencing as well as when you first noticed them.

-4. Do not eat or drink: Stroke can affect your ability to swallow.
+Stroke can affect your ability to swallow.
 Try not to eat or drink anything until you receive a stroke evaluation.

 For more information about the stroke program at Swedish Covenant Hospital, contact us by calling 773-878-8200, ext.
 5679.